-Society has become increasingly focused on speed – from 2-day shipping to high speed internet – businesses are expected to rise to the occasion by providing high-quality and speedy service to customers.
+Society has become increasingly focused on speed.
+From 2-day shipping to high speed internet – businesses are expected to rise to the occasion by providing high-quality and speedy service to customers.
 How page speed affects SEO matters.

 The speed of your website is no exception.

-Page speed even affects your search engine optimization, or the ability for your customers to find you on search engines like Google, Bing, and Yahoo.
+Page speed even affects your search engine optimization.
+This includes the ability for your customers to find you on search engines like Google, Bing, and Yahoo.

 In this article on how page speed affects SEO, we’ll answer four important questions:

 Have you ever clicked on a link or tried to visit a website just to see the loading icon constantly going around?
 This can make you think your internet must be down or the website is broken.

 Did you know most users only have about 3 seconds of patience?
 40% of visitors will abandon sites that haven’t loaded in 3 seconds.
 Three seconds doesn’t seem like very long, but when you’re staring at that loading icon it can feel like an eternity.

 Page speed is the time it takes for the content on your web page to load.

 The clock starts when a visitor types in your web address or clicks a link to visit your site.
 At that moment their web browser sends a signal to the server which responds by sending the information.

 Once that “Search” button is clicked, the server must send over all the files that make up your webpage.
 Then it has to load them to the computer, tablet, or phone that is looking for the website.